Shaderlayan/Atramentum-Luminis-Resources/AUTHORING.md

 To add glow information to hair, you have to edit the multi map.
 The glow information is to be added to the multi map's blue channel, in non-inverted form ("black" is no glow, "white" is full glow).

-To globally adjust the hair glow, add the constant with ID `0x8F6498D1`, as described above.
+To globally adjust the hair glow, add the constant with ID `0x8F6498D1` *(in 733+: Emissive Conversion)*, as described above.

 ### Skin: Hair on Standard (non-Hrothgar) Body

-To add hair information to skin that uses the standard body shader, add the constant with ID `0xD367C386` and set it to 1.
+To add hair information to skin that uses the standard body shader, add the constant with ID `0xD367C386` *(in 733+: Enable Hair Influence)* and set it to 1.

 Then, add the hair influence information (just like the green channel for the Hrothgar shader) to the blue channel, and add the primary/secondary mix information (just like the blue channel for the Hrothgar shader) to the alpha channel.